bmedicke/webappsec/readme.md

 * how was the usability?
 * what did you learn/what VMs did you try?
 * submit until Monday, November 23rd 2020
-* [Online Anbieter](https://andreashappe.github.io/lecture-web-security/presentation-web-app-sec/presentation.html#/online-anbieter) (labs, see following slide)
+* [👨‍🏫 Online Anbieter](https://andreashappe.github.io/lecture-web-security/presentation-web-app-sec/presentation.html#/online-anbieter) (labs, see following slide)

 ## Task 2, Secure Coding